valentinas-bogdanovicius/ElvinTheKing/instructions/ba.md

 - Identify if the request might break existing functionality
 - Suggest alternatives if the request is problematic

+## Critical Rule: Full File Paths
+- **You MUST provide the full, complete, and validated path for every file you reference.**
+- The codebase context is provided to you for this exact reason.
+Use it to find the correct, full path to any file that needs to be modified.
+- **Do NOT provide partial paths or just filenames.** This forces the coding agent to guess, which is inefficient and leads to errors.
+- **Example:**
+  - **Bad:** `- app.css`
+  - **Good:** `- workspace/assets/css/app.css` (or the actual full path from the codebase context)

 ## Analyze Attachments

 If attachments are provided: